-- 3.5.5 When introducing reversible features to assist people with disabilities, take care that the original design of the porch or the entrance is not diminished and historic materials or features are not damaged. - 3.5.6 Enclosure of side or rear porches and balconies is discouraged.
-However, if enclosure of a side or rear porch is required for a new use, design the enclosure so that the historic character and features of the porch are preserved. - 3.5.7 It is not appropriate to enclose front porches or balconies. - 3.5.8 It is not appropriate to add elements or details to a porch or an entrance in an attempt to create a false historical appearance. - 3.5.9 It is not appropriate to replace wooden porch floors or steps with concrete or brick ones. - 3.5.10 It is not appropriate to add new porches, entrances, or balconies to primary elevations where none previously existed.
+- 3.5.5 Synthetic material may be considered for flooring of decks, patios, and porches, if the proposed synthetic flooring: - has the historic profile and visual properties of the material it was created to mimic; - has a demonstrated record of overall quality and durability; and - will be painted or stained in a color appropriate to the building, regardless of factory finish. - 3.5.6 When introducing reversible features to assist people with disabilities, take care that the original design of the porch or the entrance is not diminished and historic materials or features are not damaged. - 3.5.7 Enclosure of side or rear porches and balconies is discouraged.
+However, if enclosure of a side or rear porch is required for a new use, design the enclosure so that the historic character and features of the porch are preserved. - 3.5.8 It is not appropriate to enclose front porches or balconies. - 3.5.9 It is not appropriate to add elements or details to a porch or an entrance in an attempt to create a false historical appearance. - 3.5.10 It is not appropriate to replace wooden porch floors or steps with concrete or brick ones. - 3.5.11 It is not appropriate to add new porches, entrances, or balconies to primary elevations where none previously existed.